-Homework and classwork will be assigned often and must be submitted on or before the due date.
-Late assignments can be submitted but some marks will be taken off as a penalty.
+Homework and class work will be assigned often and must be submitted on or before the due date for a score of 20 points.
+If the work is not done for the start of class, a maximum score of 15 will be possible.
+After more than one day has lapsed, a maximum score of 10 will be available.
+Late assignments can be submitted for a maximum of 50% (10 points) up until the last week of the term.
 All late or missed assignments that are not turned in before the last week of the term will receive a zero.